Vegan Info

 * Factory farms also contribute to air pollution, which authorities consider the single largest environmental health risk in Europe, causing over 400,000 premature deaths per year...

-* Rainforests are being cut down in order to create pasture for cattle grazing operations and to grow soy for animal feed.
-90% of the planet’s soy crop is used for animal feed...
+* Rainforests are being cut down in order to create pasture for cattle grazing operations and to grow soy for animal feed...

 * 76% of antibiotics worldwide are given to animals.
 Diseases can spread easily between animals reared in intensive farms, due to the lack of space and close confinement.
 Their immune systems are also suppressed due to these unnatural conditions...